 It’s a risk.
 Some may feel it’s worth taking.
 Or simply plunge into it without thinking of the consequences.
 But whatever you do at work, even if in secret, often gets out.
 And the consequences can follow you well beyond this job, with references or people you run into one day elsewhere.

-Imagine a job interview at a job you really want.
-You’ve been trying to get this interview for months, and are very excited.
-In walks someone who knows your “sordid” story.
+Imagine a job interview for a job you really want.
+One you’ve been trying hard to get for many months.
+Now, in walks someone who knows your “sordid” story.
 (And so often it gets told in that way, regardless of reality.)

 Only you know if the risk is worth it.
 And only you know if the signals are strong enough — and not just attraction — to make it worth exploring further.

 What if you do decide to date your boss?